gitlabhq/omnibus-gitlab/doc/settings/database.md

 #### Disabling automatic PostgreSQL upgrades

-From GitLab 12.1, GitLab package upgrades automatically try to upgrade PostgreSQL to the current default version.
-From GitLab 12.1 to GitLab 12.9, the default version of PostgreSQL is 10.x.
+From GitLab 12.1 through GitLab 12.9, GitLab package upgrades automatically try to upgrade PostgreSQL to version 10.x.
+In GitLab 12.10+, upgrades of PostgreSQL do not happen automatically when using Geo.

-We strongly recommend disabling automatic upgrades of PostgreSQL and manually upgrading PostgreSQL separately from upgrading the GitLab package.
+Before upgrading to GitLab 12.1 through GitLab 12.9, we strongly recommend disabling automatic upgrades of PostgreSQL and manually upgrading PostgreSQL separately from upgrading the GitLab package to avoid any unintended downtime.

 You can disable automatic upgrades of PostgreSQL by running the following on all nodes running `postgresql` or `geo-postgresql`: